adakaleh/mycroft-backup-script/README.md

-# MycroftProject.com backup script
+# Mycroft Project backup script

-Script for backing up all (around 26000) search plugins on https://mycroftproject.com/.
+Script for backing up all (around 26000) search plugins on https://mycroftproject.com/

 Just run `./mycroft.sh`

+Or, rather, download the archive (made on 2020-08-23) from https://archive.org/details/mycroft-project-backup

 ## Some links